jeanimal/fit_trajectory/fit_trajectory_intro.md

 ![plot of chunk gen_data](figure/gen_data.png)

-ggplot reports missing values-- these are values outside of xlim and ylim.

-Here is the matrix governing the relationship of the independent variables
+Here is the matrix governing the relationship of the independent variables when they are correlated.
+This is a correlation of 0.9, or 90%.
+(Perfect correlation is 1.0, or 100%).

 ```r
 sigma <- matrix(c(1, 0.9, 0.9, 1), 2, 2)